sanskarsharma100/News-App/README.md

 # News-App

-News app displays the news recieved from the guardian API.
+News app displays the news received from the guardian API.

 ## Installation